ballsballsballsag/MP-6-AY22-23---Automated-Auditing-Tool-for-Linux-2/README.md

 ## Prerequisites needed to run the scripts
 1. Ensure that [gnumeric](https://www.unixmen.com/install-gnumeric-1-12-23-on-ubuntu-15-04/) is installed
 2. Ensure that auditors are running the script as root
-3. Ensure that a directory called 'script' is created
+3. Ensure that a directory called '/script/' is created

 ## How a script that ran successfully should look like
 Successful audit run: https://youtu.be/bQWgk8ThTV0